sentrionic/ValkyrieApp/README.md

 ## Tests

-Tests were written for all Use Cases in the `Application` directory.
+Tests were written for all Use Cases in the `Application` directory and the repositories and DTOs in the `Infrastructure` directory.

 To run all tests run `flutter test`